-The rules which are considered standard in grading hardwood lumber in the United States are those adopted by the National Hardwood Lumber Association.
-In these rules the grade of a piece of hardwood lumber is determined by the proportion of the piece which can be cut into a certain number of smaller pieces of material clear on one side and not less than a certain size.
+The rules which are considered standard in grading hardwood lumber in the United States are those adopted by the National Hardwood Lumber Association.10 In these rules the grade of a piece of hardwood lumber is determined by the proportion of the piece which can be cut into a certain number of smaller pieces of material clear on one side and not less than a certain size.
 In other words, the grade classification is based upon the amount of clear usable lumber in the piece rather than upon the number or size of the defects present.
 This clear material, commonly termed "clear face", must have one face clear and the reverse face sound, which means free from rot, heart-center, shake, and other defects which materially impair the strength of the cutting.
-Some grades only require that cuttings be few knots on the edge which is covered when the siding is in place and also a few sound tight knots that will not interfere with nailing and that will cover smoothly with paint.
+Some grades only require that cuttings be sound.

+The highest grade of hardwood lumber is termed "Firsts" and the next grade "Seconds."
+Firsts and Seconds, or, as they are generally few knots on the edge which is covered when the siding is in place and also a few sound tight knots that will not interfere with nailing and that will cover smoothly with paint.
 In high-grade flooring some defects on the underside are allowed, since they will not show when the flooring is laid and will not interfere with its wearing qualities.
 Sheathing and subflooring may have a considerable number of defects, since both kinds of lumber are entirely covered by finishing material.
 For interior paneling which is to be given a natural finish clear lumber is generally preferred, although lumber containing sound tight knots is not infrequently considered more pleasing in appearance.
 Patterns are an example of a product for which clear wood is generally used.